optimizely/aws-lambda-at-edge-starter-kit/README.md

 ### Starter Kit Usage

+0. Setup a basic CloudFront and AWS Lambda@Edge connection by following [this tutorial from AWS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).

 1. Clone this starter kit and run `npm install`.

 2. Update the `YOUR_SDK_KEY_HERE` and `YOUR_FLAG_HERE` values in `src/main.js` to the respective values from your Optimizely dashboard.